setezzy/image-retrieval/README.md

 # DLforCBIR
-Deep Learning for content-based image retrieval with TensorFlow.and Keras
+Deep Learning for content-based image retrieval with TensorFlow and Keras

 ## Image preprocessing